immobiliare/RealHTTP/Documentation/HTTPRequest.md

 ## Modify an URLRequest

-When IndomioHTTP create an `URLRequest` for an `HTTPRequest` in a client you may have the need to make some further changes.
+When RealHTTP create an `URLRequest` for an `HTTPRequest` in a client you may have the need to make some further changes.
 In order to accomplish it you can provide a custom callback to `urlRequestModifier`:

 ```swift